 Comic Relief joy spread throughout Rooks Heath!

-Rooks Heath College in Harrow has many Comic Relief fundraising events going on during the month of March, including raffles, a tombola, the candy dance in the playground, a ‘Thriller’ video, the Comic Relief production and what the students especially lov: non-uniform day!
+Rooks Heath School in Harrow has many Comic Relief fundraising events going on during the month of March, including raffles, a tombola, the candy dance in the playground, a ‘Thriller’ video, the Comic Relief production and what the students especially lov: non-uniform day!

 Many students took part in Year 8’s creative stalls in the hall and in the playground.
 8 Indigo’s arm wrestling stall raised £7.40 along with 8 Yellow’s ‘Guess Who’ stall which raised £4.00.
 The football target stall by 8 Red raised £5.
 In year 8 we would like to get as many students as possible to get involved and to raise money for charity or in this case Red Nose Day; many students from different year groups have participated in these different stalls.